woman with stomach pain from gastrointestinal lyme disease

 A 25-year-old woman living with chronic Lyme disease, Ehlers-Danlos Syndrome, and a seizure disorder struggled with ongoing health problems that led to severe weight loss and difficulty getting enough nutrition.

-Her illness first showed up as a loss of appetite.
-Doctors removed her gallbladder because it was inflamed, but this only gave short-term relief.
+Her illness first appeared as a loss of appetite.
+Doctors removed her gallbladder because it was inflamed, but the surgery provided only temporary relief.

-Soon after, her symptoms returned—she began experiencing constant nausea, vomiting, gagging, heartburn, and frequent regurgitation.
+Soon afterward her symptoms returned.
+She developed constant nausea, vomiting, gagging, heartburn, and frequent regurgitation.
 Eating became so difficult that she could no longer tolerate solid foods.

 Doctors placed a feeding tube into her small intestine, but this offered little improvement.
-Eventually, she needed intravenous nutrition (called total parenteral nutrition, or TPN) to keep her weight stable.
+Eventually, she required intravenous nutrition—called total parenteral nutrition (TPN)—to maintain her weight.

-Special imaging studies showed her stomach and small intestine were emptying much more slowly than normal, while her large intestine was working normally.
+Special imaging studies showed her stomach and small intestine were emptying much more slowly than normal, while her large intestine functioned normally.

-She was given several medications to help manage symptoms, including those for nausea, reflux, bloating, and digestion.
+She was given several medications to help manage symptoms, including treatments for nausea, reflux, bloating, and digestion.
 However, at no point was she treated with antibiotics for Lyme disease or possible related infections.

 Discussion

-Lyme disease, caused by Borrelia burgdorferi, typically affects the musculoskeletal, cardiovascular, and central nervous systems.
-Gastrointestinal manifestations such as gastroparesis are rarely reported in the literature.
+Lyme disease, caused by Borrelia burgdorferi, most commonly affects the musculoskeletal, cardiovascular, and nervous systems.
+Gastrointestinal manifestations such as gastroparesis are rarely reported but may occur when infection affects autonomic nerve function.

 In this case, severe dysmotility and progressive multisystem symptoms were attributed solely to “inflammatory neuropathy.”
 This interpretation led to premature diagnostic closure and omission of antimicrobial therapy.

-By assuming irreversible nerve damage and neglecting persistent infection, this patient’s clinicians missed an opportunity for antibiotic therapy that might have altered the trajectory of her disease.
+By assuming irreversible nerve damage and neglecting the possibility of persistent infection, clinicians may miss opportunities to consider antimicrobial therapy that could potentially alter the trajectory of disease.

-Instead, she remains dependent on TPN, a life-sustaining but non-curative intervention.
+Instead, this patient remained dependent on TPN, a life-sustaining but non-curative intervention.

-This case underscores the importance of considering persistent infection when managing complex manifestations of Lyme disease.
+This case underscores the importance of considering persistent infection or autonomic dysfunction when evaluating complex multisystem manifestations of Lyme disease.

 Clinical Takeaway